 The Chisum Patent Academy offers what mainstream Continuing Legal Education (CLE) providers and patent bar review courses simply can’t: premium-quality, rapid-response patent law education and training in a unique seminar-style setting.
 Co-taught by leading patent law scholars Donald Chisum and Janice Mueller, our intensive two- or three-day seminars are limited to ten (10) participants and conducted in roundtable, interactive style that maximizes opportunities for discussion and debate.
-We are the antithesis of passive, mega-ballroom CLEs; we welcome those who want to discuss and debate patent law’s nuances and practical strategies.
-Patent Law Seminar content targets the latest developments from the Federal Circuit and U.S. Supreme Court plus landmark legislation such as the America Invents Act of 2011; we update our syllabus for every seminar.
-We currently offer seminars at our headquarters in Seattle, Washington; New York City; and Cincinnati, Ohio.
+We are the antithesis of passive, mega-ballroom CLEs; we welcome those who want to discuss and debate patent law’s myriad nuances and practical strategies.
+Our Advanced Patent Law Seminars target the latest developments from the Federal Circuit and U.S. Supreme Court plus new adjudicatory procedures in the USPTO such as inter partes review; we update our syllabus for every seminar.
+We currently offer seminars in Seattle, Washington; Houston, Texas; and Cincinnati, Ohio.
 We also custom-design seminars to be held on-site at corporations, law firms, and other organizations.
 Our seminars draw experienced patent practitioners seeking a tune-up on latest developments as well as experienced civil/commercial litigators who are relatively new to patent law.
 Each two-day seminar typically provides 12.0 CLE credits; each three-day seminar typically provides 18.0 CLE credits.

 This is the class that can adapt to anyone working in the field of patent law who wants to expand his horizons.

 I loved the focused, traditionally small class type education; great organization and presentation.

 I remained completely mentally engaged during the entirety of all three days, due to the seminar’s more intimate format coupled with the quality of the presentations.

 The limited attendance facilitated open discussion and kept me engaged.